 Williamson College cannot guarantee admission into any other institution.
 Each institution is the sole judge of who may be admitted into its programs.
 The acceptance of courses taken at Williamson College is subject to the discretion of the receiving institution.
 It is the sole responsibility of the applicant to ensure transferability of WC credits to other institutions.
 Williamson students can transfer all appropriate credits to any institution accredited by The Association for Biblical Higher Education.
 Many of these institutions are also accredited by one of the six regionally accredited organizations.
-The following institutions have accepted or indicated that they will accept Williamson graduates for undergraduate transfer or acceptance into graduate study on a case by case basis: Belmont University (TN), Johnson Bible College (TN), Milligan College (TN), Motlow State Community College, The Southern Baptist Theological Seminary (KY), Tennessee State University (TN), Welch College (TN), all of which are accredited by The Southern Association of Colleges and Schools (SACS); Crown College (MN), Cincinnati Christian University (OH), and Lincoln Christian College and Seminary (IL) which are accredited by The Western Association of Schools and Colleges (WASC).
+The following institutions have accepted or indicated that they will accept Williamson graduates for undergraduate transfer or acceptance into graduate study on a case by case basis: Belmont University (TN), Johnson Bible College (TN), Milligan College (TN), Motlow State Community College, The Southern Baptist Theological Seminary (KY), Tennessee State University (TN), Welch College (TN), all of which are accredited by The Southern Association of Colleges and Schools (SACS); Crown College (MN), Cincinnati Christian University (OH), and Lincoln Christian College and Seminary (IL) which are accredited by North Central Association (NCA); and Hope International University (CA) which is accredited by The Western Association of Schools and Colleges (WASC).